Skip to main content

 Step 6: Add Route

-Add a route for the language update endpoint.
+Add a route for the language change endpoint.

 File: routes/web.php